Yves Leopold Germain Gaston

 Yves Leopold Germain Gaston was the patriarch of a large family with roots in the City of Silay, in the province of Negros Occidental, Philippines.

 Origin in France

 The real and legal surname of Yves Leopold was in fact Germain.
-He was born in Lisieux, France, the twenty one of the month of Brumaire, Year twelve of the French Republic at six o’clock evening.
-(November 13, 1803 in Gregorian calendar).
+He was born in Lisieux, France, the twenty third of the month of Brumaire, Year twelve of the French Republic at six o’clock evening.
+(November 15 1803 in Gregorian calendar).
 Son of Pierre Germain, National Gendarme professional, and Marie Anne Logre married.
 Later on, he adopted the very French-sounding name of Gaston, certainly because for a Frenchman, the surname Germain created too many problems and confusion.
 The Name Gaston was retained by the following generations as their surname.

 Settlement in Philippines

 He settled in the Philippines, where he is credited as the first to commercially produce cane sugar, the primary product of the province.